Banat: Migration Period and Early Middle Ages

-Hungarian administration (11th–16th centuries)
+Hungarian rule (11th–16th centuries)

 Banat was administered by the First Bulgarian Empire from the 9th to the 11th century, but that control gradually migrated to the Kingdom of Hungary which administered it from the 11th century up until 1552, when the region of Temesvár (today Timișoara) was captured by the Ottoman Empire.

 The area of the Timiș river was not the land of the Hungarian royal tribe.
 When nomadic Hungarians came to Transylvania there was no direct Bulgarian political rule there.
 In the eastern part of the Carpathian basin the Byzantine rite became more influential after Ajtony's (Ahtum) conversion to Christianity.
 This was halted with the establishment of the Kingdom of Hungary.
 István I reasserted dominance over the last local leader, Ajtony.
-He was a semi-independent ruler of Banat and an Orthodox Christian who constructed a Byzantine monastery at Morisena.
+He was a semi-independent ruler of Banat and a formally baptized Christian who constructed a Byzantine monastery at Morisena, but still kept 7 wives and worshiped Pagan gods at his Court.
 His vassal Csanád defeated him by the will of King Stephen I of Hungary.
 The territory of the modern Banat did not form a separate territorial unit in medieval Kingdom of Hungary, it was an integral part of it.
 The territory was shared by Krassó, Keve, Temes, Csanád, Arad and Torontál counties.

 In 1233, under the Kingdom of Hungary administration, the Banate of Severin, a military frontier area was formed, including some eastern parts of the modern Banat.
 In the 14th century, the region became of priority concern to the Kingdom, as the southern border of Banat was the most important defensive line against Ottoman expansion from the southeast.